AbhinavGupta-de/GPT-Teaching-Assistant/readme.md

 - **Backend**: Implemented with Java Spring Boot.
 It handles communication with the GPT model and manages user queries and responses.
 Spring Boot was chosen for its ease of use and robustness.
 It provides a RESTful API for the frontend to interact with.
 Spring AI is used to interact with the GPT model.

+- **Note**: I did thought of using web sockets as it is a chat application and web sockets will provide a better communication between the server and the client and the experience would be better but as it was a fairly simple application I decided to stick with the http requests.

 ```
 backend/
 ├── src/